 Furthermore, the Council invites the Belgian authorities to implement reforms with a view to raising potential GDP growth.
-This includes reforms conducive to enhancing the quality of public finances, in particular the introduction of (i) enforceable, multi-annual expenditure ceilings and budgetary agreements among the different government tiers and (ii) effective mechanisms to ensure the respect of the fiscal targets, as well as reforms to increase the financial incentives to take up work, improve job mobility and improve competition in gas and electricity markets.
+This includes reforms conducive to enhancing the quality of public finances, in particular the introduction of enforceable, multi-annual expenditure ceilings and budgetary agreements among the different government tiers.

-This recommendation is addressed to Belgium.
+This Recommendation is addressed to Belgium.